MarioAngelov2/payment-system/readme.md

 ### 3.1 API Documentation
   1. **Swagger Documentation**
       - Description
          - The API documentation for this system is available through Swagger.
+For detailed explanation over the authorization, navigate to `Security` section down bellow.
       - Access
          - Copy GitHub repo, open `src` folder in terminal, write `npm start`, access the documentation on the following URL `http://localhost:5006/api-docs/`
       - Functionality